Z80-Retro/Z80-Retro-Manual/Z80-RETRO-BUILD.md

 - Some people even use sockets for the resistor networks.
 This does raise them up slightly but as resistor networks are more expensive, you might want to consider using a socket for them too.
-- Use ceramic MMCC Capacitors for the unpolorised capacititors.
-An assortment can be purchesed from [Amazon](https://www.amazon.com/ceramic-capacitor-kit/s?k=ceramic+capacitor+kit).
+- Use ceramic MMCC Capacitors for the unpolarised capacititors.
+An assortment can be purchased from [Amazon](https://www.amazon.com/ceramic-capacitor-kit/s?k=ceramic+capacitor+kit).
 Don't use tantalum capacitors like I did in the RS232 circuit.
 While they do work, they are polarised so care should be taken to install them correctly and they are sensitive to voltage spikes and the risk of them popping is high.
 **DON'T USE THEM.**
-They are cencored in the image below.
+They are censored in the image below.

 - Make sure your oscilator cans are oriented correctly.
 Pin 1 is pointed to by the orange arrows on the image below.